madhavpujara-at/voyage-backend/prd/digital_kudos_wall_prd.md

 **8. Open Questions & Assumptions Made**

-* **Assumption 1 (Kudos Entry - Team Name):** The list of "Team Names" for the static dropdown will be predefined and configured within the application (e.g., in a configuration file or seeded in the database).
-The mechanism for managing this list is outside the scope of the initial requirements.
+* **Assumption 1 (Kudos Entry - Team Name):** The list of "Team Names" for the static dropdown will be predefined with values such as: Infra, Data, API, UI, Analytics.
+This list will be configurable within the application, managed by users with Admin privileges.
+The mechanism for managing this list (e.g., through an admin interface) is part of the Admin functionalities.
-* **Assumption 2 (Kudos Entry - Category):** Similar to Team Name, the list of "Categories" for the static dropdown will be predefined and configured.
+* **Assumption 2 (Kudos Entry - Category):** Similar to Team Name, the list of "Categories" for the static dropdown will be predefined with values such as: Helping Hand, Well Done, Great Teamwork, Proud of You, Outstanding Achievement, Brilliant Idea, Amazing Support, Innovation.
+This list will be configurable, managed by users with Admin privileges.
 * **Assumption 3 (Authentication - Email):** For signup, any valid email address format will be accepted.
 No specific company domain validation (e.g., `@company.com`) is required for the hackathon version.
 * **Assumption 4 (Analytics - Trending Words):** Trending words will be identified through a basic word frequency count from kudos messages, possibly with common stop-word removal.
 No complex Natural Language Processing (NLP) is required.
-* **Clarification 1 (Kudos Wall - Search):** The specific fields covered by the Kudos Wall search and its exact mechanism are to be determined during the UI design phase.
+* **Clarification 1 (Kudos Wall - Search):** The Kudos Wall search will allow users to find kudos by Recipient's Name, Team Name, and Category.
+Sorting by recency (Recent, Oldest) will also be available.
 * **Question 2 (SOPs - Specifics):** While the `generic_clean_architecture_template.md` provides a strong foundation, further specifics for other SOPs (e.g., detailed naming conventions beyond architectural roles, specific linting rules) will be determined and documented by the development team during the project.